AraManjon/fdlp/callback-exercise/readme.md

 Convert to upper case

 As user, when I pass an array with strings in lower case and call to program, we recibe and a new array with all words to upper case.

+AXES

+1
+- How create array
+- How interact user

+2
+- Apply something for each element